uisautomation/django-ucamwebauth/README.md

 # Introduction

-pyroven is a library which provides [Raven authentication](http://raven.cam.ac.uk/) for [Django](https://www.djangoproject.com/).
+pyroven is a library which provides use of Cambridge University's [Raven authentication](http://raven.cam.ac.uk/) for [Django](https://www.djangoproject.com/).
 It provides a Django authentication backend which can be added to `AUTHENTICATION_BACKENDS` in the Django `settings` module.

 ## Use